Deepak484sakthi2004/Topic-Modeling-and-Labeling-App/README.md

 - [Streamlit](https://streamlit.io/) for the excellent web framework.
 - [OpenAI](https://www.openai.com/) for the Whisper model used in speech-to-text.

-Don't forget to like, comment, and subscribe for more tutorials like this!

 For detailed instructions, visit the [GitHub Repository](https://github.com/Deepak484sakthi2004/Topic-Modeling-and-Labeling-App).